jrihon/thesis/chapters/06_appendix/appendix.typ

     [P-P distance],  [  6.02 ($plus.minus$  0.33)]       , [  6.03 ($plus.minus$  0.33)]             , [  6.03 ($plus.minus$  0.33)]    , [  6.05 ($plus.minus$  0.32)] ,
   ),
   caption: [
         Backbone torsion angles (in degrees, $degree$) of the RNA::RNA homoduplexes, run with restraints on the $chi$ angle at 189 $degree$ and 194 $degree$, respectively.
-Data sampled from the last 50 ns of the 200 ns simulation.}
+Data sampled from the last 50 ns of the 200 ns simulation.
   ]
 ) <tbl-suppl-chibackbone>